mmartinezsaito/fish-cpr/README.md

 ## Fish CPR task
+Utility code for the research article:
+Mine or ours?
+Neural basis of the exploitation of common-pool resources, by Mario Martinez-Saito, Sandra Andraszewicz, Vasily Klucharev, Jörg Rieskamp

-Utility code for the research article "Neural basis of common-pool resources exploitation" MRI data processing (Matlab with SPM) and data analysis (Matlab) files.
+MRI data processing (Matlab with SPM) and data analysis (Matlab) files.

 ### Index